 2007-2008 Freelance writer: water series for the Las Vegas Sun

-2008-present Contributor: Los Angeles Times, Los Angeles Review of Books and High Country News.
-Editor: Chance of Rain.
+2008-present Contributor: Los Angeles Times, Los Angeles Review of Books, High Country News, UK Guardian and KCET.

 In May 2010, Green was one of 60 cultural leaders featured in the LA Weekly ‘People’ issue for her work on Chance of Rain.
 Click here to read “Waterblogged.”
 In May 2012, High Country News published the result of a 15-month study of LA’s Flood Control System in which engineers have been forced to admit they have run out of dumping space for mountain debris choking their dams, but left no rivers intact for the sediment to flow downhill naturally.
-To read it, either subscribe to this indispensable Western environmental fortnightly magazine, or take out a temporary 30-day free subscription.
+This was followed by a piece reported for almost a year, and from locations across the Mojave Desert, showing how the US Fish and Wildlife Service has massaged the legally-mandated job of protecting the endangered desert tortoise to simply moving the animals out of the path of development — with outcomes better for the developers than the tortoises.